niranjanthiru/exoplanet-exploration/readme.md

 # About Exoplanet Exploration
-This is a simple NodeJs project which uses the Open Exoplanet Catalogue(https://www.kaggle.com/mrisdal/open-exoplanet-catalogue/code), to get insights of the mighty celestial objects.
+This is a simple NodeJs project which uses the Open Exoplanet Catalogue(https://www.kaggle.com/mrisdal/open-exoplanet-catalogue/code), to get insights into the mighty celestial objects.
 # Configuration file
 All the application related configurations are present in the .env file in the root directory of the project.
 One can alternatively change the environment variable of the host system(docker) to manipulate these configurations.
-* EXOPLANET_DATA_URL - Used to say the URL from which the planets information can be fetched.
+* EXOPLANET_DATA_URL - Used to say the URL from which the planets' information can be fetched.
 * LOG_FILE - Says the location of the logfile.
-* PORT - Port on which the service should be listened.
+* PORT - Port on which the service should listen.
 # Logs
-All the logs are placed in the server.log file in the project's root directory by default, but this can changed by using the `PORT` configuration variable.
+All the logs are placed in the server.log file in the project's root directory by default, but this can be changed by using the `PORT` configuration variable.
 # Deployment using Kubernetes
-This deployment approach requires Kubernetes(kubetrl), with minikube for clusturing and Docker for containerization.
+This deployment approach requires Kubernetes(kubectl), with minikube for clustering and Docker for containerization.
-First create a clusture with minikube.
+First, create a cluster with minikube.
 To utilize all the cores of the CPU, create nodes equals to the number of cores in the host CPU.
 ```
 minikube start --nodes=2
 ```
-Deploy the application to the clusture using deployment.yml in the root directory of the project.
+Deploy the application to the cluster using deployment.yml in the root directory of the project.
 ```
 kubectl apply -f deployment.yml
 ```